Alzheimer’s, Dementia,

 Some of the factors that contribute to dementia are:

-Obviously, there can be traumatic head injuries that injure the brain and cause it to no longer work the way that is supposed to, but other factors can sneak in and destroy functionality as well.
-Vascular problems can lead to parts of the brain dying and causing severe cognitive inhibitions.
-If there are areas of the brain that fail to receive an adequate amount of blood and oxygen the tissue within the areas will starve and die.
-When brain tissue dies so do memory, cognition, mobility, and comprehension.
+Obviously, there can be traumatic head injuries that injure the brain and cause it to no longer work the way that it is supposed to, but other factors can sneak in and destroy functionality as well.
+Vascular problems can lead to parts of the brain dying and causing severe cognitive impairments.
+If there are areas of the brain that fail to receive an adequate amount of blood and oxygen, the tissue within the areas will starve and die.
+When brain tissue dies, so do memory, cognition, mobility, and comprehension.

 - Alcohol/Drug addiction